jvo203/fits_web_ql/README.md

 press CTRL+C to exit the program

+to avoid needless compilation before running one can build it once with "cargo build --release" and then launch it many times by executing

+target/release/fits_web_ql

+or

+target/release/fits_web_ql --port 8080 --interface 0.0.0.0 --home /a/path/to/your/FITS/mount

 # How to Run the Production Server (only at the Japanese Virtual Observatory)
 cd into the fits_web_ql directory and execute

-cargo run --features 'server production cdn' --release
+cargo run --features 'jvo production cdn' --release

-# extra options
+# extra features and options

+The "--features" option enables extra functionality.
+JVO-reserved features are "jvo" and "production". "cdn" can be used by anyone to speed up delivery of static resources by utilising a jsDelivr open-source content delivery network (https://www.jsdelivr.com). "cdn" is especially recommended if many users are accessing a remote FITSWebQL server.
+There is no need to use it on your personal computer.

 an alternative HTTP port

-cargo run --features 'server production cdn' --release -- --port 8000
+cargo run --features 'cdn' --release -- --port 8000

-an alternative server URL path
+an alternative URL path (JVO-specific)

-cargo run --features 'server production cdn' --release -- --path fitswebql_v4

-combined options

-cargo run --features 'server production cdn' --release -- --port 8000 --path fitswebql_v4
+cargo run --features 'jvo production cdn' --release -- --path fitswebql_v4

-an alternative network interface (only needed to make the local version run in a quasi-server mode)
+an alternative network interface (only needed to make the local version operate in a remote-server mode)

 cargo run --release -- --interface 0.0.0.0

 an alternative home directory (FITS data storage)

+cargo run --release -- --home /a/path/to/your/FITS/mount

+combined options

-cargo run --release -- --home /a/path/to/your/FITS/files
+cargo run --features 'cdn' --release -- --port 8000 --interface 0.0.0.0 --home /a/path/to/your/FITS/mount

+or

+cargo build --features 'cdn' --release

+target/release/fits_web_ql --port 8000 --interface 0.0.0.0 --home /a/path/to/your/FITS/mount